-If you live in the shaded regions shown in the picture to the right, you must Install a cooling air "P" trap as detailed below.
+If you live in the area depicted in black (see Figure 3), you must Install a cooling air "P" trap as detailed below and install the blower on an internal wall.
 In addition, make sure the homeowner follows the requirements shown below to help minimize cold air being pulled into the fireplace when it is not in use.